 - Review the material and make notes of specific areas for special emphasis.

 - Check to ensure the following materials are available:

 - PowerPoint presentations

 - Participant booklet (copy as needed)

 - Gather the following materials:

 - Pens and/or pencils

 - Other material you want to use

+- Make copies of the following material for each participant

 - Check the classroom for:

 - Projector

 - Sufficient number of tables and chairs for the participants

-Arrange the room so that each church team sits around an individual table and you have ample room to move among the teams.
+- Arrange the room so that each church team sits around an individual table and you

+have ample room to move among the teams.